Virus vaccine still at least one year away

 The Coalition for Epidemic Preparedness Innovations is coordinating the development of a vaccine in laboratories across the world and is calling on the federal government to help further fund research.

-CEPI chair Jane Halton, a former federal Department of Health head, says about $3 billion is needed so multiple versions of potential vaccines can be developed.
+CEPI chair Jane Halton, a former federal health department head, says about $3 billion is needed so multiple versions of potential vaccines can be developed.

-Researchers at the University of Queensland have chosen a vaccine candidate for pre-clinical work while a US team is gearing up for trials, but more are needed.
+University of Queensland researchers have chosen a vaccine candidate for pre-clinical work while a US team is gearing up for trials, but more are needed.

-“Whilst you have something in the lab that looks good, either you can’t actually get it to generate the outcome in a human being that you want, or it proves not to be safe or it proves hard to manufacture,” Ms Halton told ABC radio on Monday.
+“Whilst you have something in the lab that looks good, either you can’t actually get it to generate the outcome in a human being that you want, or it proves not to be safe or it proves hard to manufacture,” Ms Halton told ABC radio.

 “So you need a series of candidates to ensure you end up with one, or preferably more, actual vaccines.”

-But a potential vaccine was still 12 months away if “absolutely everything went optimally”.
+If everything went well, Ms Halton said a potential vaccine was still 12 months away and would take many months to produce and distribute.

-It would then take “many, many months to produce the hundreds of millions of doses that will be needed for this vaccine”, Ms Halton added.
+Nevertheless, Professor Murphy said the vaccine could be of value if the virus proved to be something that occurred every season, similar to the flu.

 The federal government has put $2 million towards a local fund to develop a vaccine and has so far pledged less than $5 million to CEPI.

-About 75 Australians have tested positive to the coronavirus, with expectations the figures will climb further, and three people have died.

-There are growing concerns some people aren’t isolating themselves properly despite showing symptoms of a COVID-19 infection.
+There are also growing concerns some people aren’t isolating themselves properly after showing COVID-19 symptoms.

-A Hobart student went to two nightspots and to work at a hotel despite being told to stay home and await the results of a test for the coronavirus.

-A woman in Perth went to an orchestra concert and a Melbourne doctor treated patients while experiencing cold-like symptoms.

-The country’s peak medical body says any confusion people have about how to respond could be cleared up by letting Australia’s Chief Medical Officer Brendan Murphy take the lead on information about the crisis, rather than politicians.
+The country’s peak medical body says any confusion people have about how to respond could be cleared up by having Professor Murphy take the lead on information about the crisis, rather than politicians.

 “Leadership from the chief medical officer is essential at this time and obviously he can direct and influence the decisions made by the chief health offices in respective states,” Victorian AMA president Julian Rait said.